Niger crisis deepens as France plans evacuation and coup leaders get support from neighboring juntas

-NIAMEY, Niger (AP) — France on Tuesday announced a planned evacuation from Niger after a military coup there won backing from two other West African nations ruled by mutinous soldiers.
+NIAMEY, Niger (AP) — France prepared to evacuate French and European nationals from Niger on Tuesday, telling them to carry no more than a small bag, after a military coup there won backing from three other West African nations ruled by mutinous soldiers.

-The French Foreign Ministry in Paris said the evacuation “will happen rapidly.”
-It gave no other immediate details.
+The French Foreign Ministry in Paris cited recent violence that targeted the French Embassy in Niamey, the capital, as one of the reasons for the decision.

+The closure of Niger's airspace also “leaves our compatriots unable to leave the country by their own means,” the ministry said.

-The French decision to evacuate comes amid a deepening crisis sparked by the coup last week against Niger’s democratically elected president, Mohamed Bazoum.
+The evacuation comes amid a deepening crisis sparked by the coup last week against Niger’s democratically elected president, Mohamed Bazoum.
+It was starting Tuesday for French and European citizens who wish to leave, the French ministry said in a statement.
+It gave no other details.

 The West African regional body known as ECOWAS announced travel and economic sanctions against Niger on Sunday and said it would use force if the coup leaders don’t reinstate Bazoum within one week.
 Bazoum's government was one of the West’s last democratic partners against West African extremists.

-In a joint statement from Mali and Burkina Faso, their military governments wrote that "any military intervention against Niger will be considered as a declaration of war against Burkina Faso and Mali.”
+In a joint statement, the military governments of Mali and Burkina Faso said that "any military intervention against Niger will be considered as a declaration of war against Burkina Faso and Mali.”

 ECOWAS suspended all commercial and financial transactions between its member states and Niger, as well as freezing Nigerien assets held in regional central banks.
 Niger relies heavily on foreign aid, and sanctions could further impoverish its more than 25 million people.